369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/Linked-Lists/README.md

 ```
 This holds the head variable which points to the head of the linked list.

-Right now, as you probably guesses, our linked list is quite useless as it can't do anything yet.
-So let's add some methods to power this sucker up.
+Right now, as you probably guessed, our linked list is quite useless as it can't do anything yet.
+So let's add some methods to power this bad boy up.

-The first method we will implement will be an append method so we can add items to our list
+The first, and probably most obvious method we should implement will be an append method so we can add items to our list
 ```
 	def append(self, data):
 		newNode = node(data)